Honda, Nissan aim to close merger talks in June 2025, source says

 Honda, Japan's second-biggest automaker after Toyota, has a market capitalisation of more than $40 billion, while third-ranked Nissan is valued at about $10 billion.

-Honda and Nissan aim to finalise the deal by June 2025 and set up a holding company in August 2026, when its shares will be listed while Honda and Nissan would delist, said the first person.
+Honda and Nissan aim to finalise the deal by June 2025 and set up a holding company in August 2026, when its shares will be listed while Honda and Nissan would delist, the person familiar with the matter said.

 Honda will appoint the majority of the holding company's board, including its leader, the person added.